-Hiking gear keeps getting better and better and there are so many choices out there.
+Baby hiking gear keeps getting better and better and there are so many choices out there.
 So with that laid out there, what exactly should you pack when hiking with a baby in tow!
-Of course, everyone wants to know what carrier you should bring, but we’re going beyond that, breaking down our favorite baby hiking gear into 11 categories.
+Of course, everyone wants to know what carrier you should bring, but we’re going beyond that, breaking down our favorites into 11 categories.
 Before you go out on our next walk through the woods, take a look at what we pack and feel free to compare notes with us after reading!

 Baby Hiking Gear Beyond the Carrier

 Ok, so we said we’re going beyond the carrier, but we still wanted to briefly cover them.
 We’ve gone over and tested all the top-rated baby carriers, baby slings, and everything else out there and decided on two recommendations for you: either a soft structured baby chest carrier like the Ergo 360 or a hard framed hiking carrier like the Osprey.
 Each of them has their advantages and disadvantages, so let’s get into them.

 Our pick for best infant carrier is the Ergobaby (Ergo).
 This wonderful creation is small, compact, and can be stashed in luggage.
 It’s also practical for us to use outside of the mountains of North Carolina, around downtown, in shops, and at home.
 When she was younger, our little one took many naps in her Ergo!
 You can also put this on by yourself, though it takes some getting used to at first.
 Another cool thing about the Ergo is that you can use it as a front carrier or as a back one.
 Nifty, huh?